Suppliers who would like to do business with the university should become familiar with the following important information.

 The university has a longstanding commitment to sound, ethical, and socially responsible practices, and the ideal university-supplier partnership is one founded on such mutually agreeable and important goals.
 To ensure that such practices are clearly delineated for university suppliers, the President’s Task Force on Purchasing Ethics and Policies developed the University of Michigan Vendor Code of Conduct.

-Suppliers doing business with university schools, colleges, or units that provide healthcare services are required to comply with federal and state laws designed to prevent and detect fraud, waste, and abuse.
+Suppliers doing business with university colleges, schools and other units that provide healthcare services are required to comply with federal and state laws designed to prevent and detect fraud, waste, and abuse.
 Promptly notify appropriate university officials via the U-M Compliance Hotline if you have any compliance-related concerns.

 Detailed information about university compliance standards for suppliers are posted on the U-M Health System Vendor Ethics and Compliance website.
 The site lists the various policies on conflict of interest disclosure and management, patient privacy, supplier/staff interactions, and appropriate conduct that suppliers are expected to comply with.

-All suppliers accessing and doing business with the University of Michigan Hospital and Health Centers (UMHHC) must register with the UMHHC Vendor Credentialing System prior to visiting or transacting with the facility.
-THIS REQUIREMENT APPLIES EVEN IF YOUR REPRESENTATIVES DO NOT PLAN TO VISIT THE FACILITY.
+Suppliers doing business with and accessing the University of Michigan Hospital and Health Centers (UMHHC) must register with the UMHHC Vendor Credentialing System prior to visiting the facility.
 When representatives visit any University of Michigan Hospital and Health Centers location, they are required to register at the designated check-in area.
+The representative will have to have an up to date profile in the Vendor Credentialing System to check-in and access the location.

 Please advise the person responsible for managing your organization’s relationship with the University of Michigan Health System to register.